datopian/markdowndb/examples/nextjs-blog/README.md

 cd src/content
 ```

-Inside the content folder, create three sample blog posts using markdown, such as:
+Inside the content folder, create two sample blog posts using markdown, such as:

 ```bash
 - embracing-minimalism.md